dingalapadum/fundamentals/git/README.md

 ```
 # uncommit last 4 commits but keep changes staged
     git reset --soft HEAD~4

 # uncommit last commit and discard all the changes
     git reset --hard HEAD~

+# Rewording, squashing and others: with the command
+    git rebase -i HEAD~4
+# you'll get into a menu showing your last 4 commits
+# you choose which of these commit you want to modify - like editing the commit-message or squashing commits together.
+# follow instructions which appear in the menu:
+# For instance changing "pick" to "reword", then save -> you will be prompted to change
+# the message of those commits
+# Note that you if want to squash commits, you must "pick" at least one where the other commits will be squashed into.
 ```

-# TODO: continue here
+## Manipulating the _content_ of (old) commits

 ```

-# change commit message of old commit:
-git rebase -i HEAD~4
-# assumig you want to edit one of the last 4 commit-messages
-# follow instructions which then appear:
-# change "pick" to "reword".
-Save -> you will be prompted to change
-# the message of that commit

-Change stuff in an older commit. e.g. wrongly commited target:
+Change stuff in an older commit.
+In this example wrongly commited target:
-git checkout <hash>  #this will detach your head (i.e. you are not on your branch anymore)
+    git checkout <hash>
+#this will detach your head (i.e. you are not on your branch anymore)

-# do some changes: removing target
+# do some changes: example removing the folder target
     git rm -r target
 # add some file
     git add bla.txt

     git commit --amend -m "<definitiv commit message>"
-# git commit --amend if you want to use the same commit message as before
+# omit '-m <...>' if you want to use the same commit message as before
     git rebase --onto HEAD <hash> <branch-name>
 # the same hash as the one in the beginning
 # branch-name is the one you left when the head got detachted

-git push -f origin <branch-name>
-Go back in the commit history
-# uncommit last 2 commits but keep changes
-git reset HEAD~2

-Modifying commit messages

-Last commit message
-git commit --amend

-Older commit messages
-# to get a list of the last n commits
-git rebase -i HEAD~n

-# then change 'pick' to reword for each of the commit messages you want to change
-# save-quit
-# each of the commit-messages marked with 'reword' is opened one after the other
-# rewrite the message and save-quit - the next commit-message will open.
 ```

+# Where to go next
+There are a pletora of other resources to learn more about git out there

+- In your terminal type ``man gittutorial`` for a good tutorial which also emphazises more the 'collaboration' part compared to this guide.
+- Google for "git workflows" for more information about different ways to use git in a team
+- Explore the ``.git`` folder and the files in here to get a more in depth understanding of how git keeps track of the current state